Efficient Data-Driven Optimization with Noisy Data: Decision-Making with Noisy Data

-where the minimum is indeed achieved as our good rate function has compact sublevel sets and the set of all $P'\in \mc P(\Xi')$ such that $D_{M'}(P', O\star P)\geq \epsilon$ is by definition closed and does not contain the distribution $O\star P$.
-Hence, our large deviation property immediately implies that the empirical probability measure $P_N'$ converges in probability to $P'=O\star P$ with an increasing number of observations.
-In fact, the rate function can be interpreted as the appropriate yardstick with which to measure how fast this convergence takes place.
+where the minimum is indeed achieved as our good rate function has compact sublevel sets and the set of all $\hat P'\in \mc P(\Xi')$ such that $\LP{\hat P'}{P'}\geq \epsilon$ is by definition closed\footnote{We denote here with $\LP{\cdot}{\cdot}$ the L\'evy-Prokhorov metric \cite{prokhorov1956convergence} which metricizes the weak topology on $\mc P(\Xi')$.} and does not contain the distribution $P'$.
+Hence, the large deviation property immediately implies that the empirical probability measure $P_N'$ converges in probability to $P'$ with an increasing number of observations.
+In fact, the rate function can be interpreted to quantify the exponential speed with which this convergence in probability takes place.